 What does the data mean?

-PMI is presented as a single number – e.g. UK Manufacturing PMI came in at 60.3 in August 2021.
-If the number is over 50, this shows the sector is expanding, if it’s below 50, it is contracting and if it comes in at 50, it hasn’t changed.
+PMI is presented as a single number – e.g. UK Services PMI came in at 51.8 in October 2024.
+If the number is over 50, this shows the sector is expanding and indicates overall business optimism.
+If it’s below 50, that sector is contracting and business leaders are pessimistic.

 ‘Flash’ PMIs are an early estimate, based on about 85% to 90% of the total survey data.
 It is, therefore, an accurate advance indication of the final PMI data.